What We've Achieved.

 What We Do.

 Zienzele has three types of programs which all work toward the same goal: empowerment of women and children through self-reliance, education, and community building.

 Orphan School-Fees Program

 Access to an education makes a world of difference for any child, but this is especially true in the villages where Zienzele operates.
 We

 work with caregivers to facilitate revenue-producing projects like basket weaving and sewing projects, that empower them to provide school fees for all the children under their care.

 We see increasing numbers of households being run by children who no longer have an adult to supervise their care.
 These are our most

 vulnerable families.
 We provide these families with basic food staples, household necessities, school fees, and school supplies.
-Each purchase of a Zienzele basket goes to fund the tuition of a student living in a child-headed household.

 women's cooperatives program